sav-che/TL-2/Authors/Packe, Charles {std. Packe}.md

-> [!cite] BHL link: this entry starts at [page 4](https://www.biodiversitylibrary.org/item/103624#page/18/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 4](https://www.biodiversitylibrary.org/page/33189511) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Packe, Charles (1826-1896), British naturalist and mountaineer of independent means in Leicestershire; B.A.
-Oxford 1849; explorer of the Alps, Pyrenees and the Sierra Nevada. (*Packe*).
+Oxford 1849; explorer of the Alps, Pyrenees and the Sierra Nevada.
+**Abbreviated name**: *Packe*

 #### Herbarium and types